 Since we can be assured of encountering warfare, it is important to know some of the strategies that the enemy will use.
 All through the Bible, we are reminded that we are in a conflict with principalities, powers, and spiritual wickedness.
-It is important to understand the tactics of the enemy so that we aren't taken by surprise
+It is important to understand the tactics of the enemy so that we aren't blindsided.